pdxiv/PerlScott/README.md

 ## Development background of the interpreter
 This was painstakingly converted to Perl from the version 4.6 TRS-80 Level II Basic source code, which was published in the December 1980 issue of Byte Magazine (page 192).
 ## Changes from the original
 The 4.6 version in Byte Magazine doesn't support many of the features in latest versions of the engine (8.3?).
-To play games newer than "Adventureland" and "Pirate Adventure", some additions needed to done.
+To play games newer than "Adventureland" and "Pirate Adventure", some changes and additions needed to be made.

+Changes:
+- Game data file loading changed to accomodate the newer "standard" format files

+Additions:
 - Numerical counters, and required conditions and commands for using them
 - Alternate room registers, and required commands for using them
 - Commands for printing the entered noun, and for printing a newline